 Entering or considering university in the United States?
 You may be looking to lower the cost of your education or the time it takes to graduate.
-In addition to finding scholarships, many institutions offer generous course credit for your IB diploma and exams to help you save time and money.
+In addition to finding scholarships, many institutions offer generous course credit for both the full IB diploma and individual DP course exams.
 While not comprehensive, consider this list to guide you through credit offerings at four-year and two-year institutions.

 Help this list grow!
 Know of a great credit offering we’re missing?
 Comment below.
 Are you an IB graduate?
 Join the IB Alumni Network by visiting ibo.org/alumni.

 Barnard College: New York, New York.
 Open to high-achieving young women, this elite university in Manhattan offers up to 30 credit hours for IB diploma scores of 30 or higher.
 The school is the women’s college affiliate of Columbia University and is home to 2,600 undergraduates.

 Bryn Mawr College: Bryn Mawr, Pennsylvania’s own college gives IB diploma recipients with 30-45 points a full year of credit.
 Bryn Mawr doesn’t consider individual SL exams, but if you have a total of 35-45 points OR 30-34 points on your diploma and 3 high scoring HL exams, credit can be earned.

 Universty of California (UC) system: All nine UC campuses offering undergraduate degrees reward a full IB diploma score of 30 or more with 30 quarter (20 semester) units toward their UC degree.
 Students who take only select HL course exams with scores of 5, 6 or 7 will receive 8 quarter (5.3 semester) units.
 These units may be applied to graduation requirements for specific subjects or for general education/breadth requirements.